nodejscn/node-api-cn/events/event_listener.md

 Event listeners registered for an event `type` may either be JavaScript functions or objects with a `handleEvent` property whose value is a function.

-In either case, the handler function will be invoked with the `event` argument passed to the `eventTarget.dispatchEvent()` function.
+In either case, the handler function is invoked with the `event` argument passed to the `eventTarget.dispatchEvent()` function.

 Async functions may be used as event listeners.
-If an async handler function rejects, the rejection will be captured and be will handled as described in [`EventTarget` error handling][].
+If an async handler function rejects, the rejection is captured and handled as described in [`EventTarget` error handling][].

-An error thrown by one handler function will not prevent the other handlers from being invoked.
+An error thrown by one handler function does not prevent the other handlers from being invoked.

-The return value of a handler function will be ignored.
+The return value of a handler function is ignored.

 Handlers are always invoked in the order they were added.